Dimers on Riemann surfaces II: conformal invariance and scaling limit: Introduction

 In \cite{BLR_Riemann1}, the Temperleyan dimer model on a Riemann surface was shown to be equivalent via an extension of Temperley's bijection to a notion which we called Temperleyan cycle-rooted spanning forests, or Temperleyan CRSF for short.
 These are locally tree-like spanning subgraphs, such that every cycle is noncontractible, and subject to a further topological condition.
 Furthermore, in \cite{BLR_Riemann1} we reduced the question of convergence of the height function for the dimer model to showing the existence of a universal and conformally invariant scaling limit for this Temperleyan CRSF.
 This scaling limit result is the heart of the proof, and is in our view the more challenging and also the more novel part of this programme.
 Its proof is contained in the present paper.
 Although this result is motivated by our work on the dimer model (as explained in \cite{BLR_Riemann1}), all statements and proofs can be read independently of \cite{BLR_Riemann1}.

-Let $M$ be a Riemann surface of genus $g$ and with $b$ boundary components; we assume that $M$ is bounded and that locally around every point of $M$, there is a local chart homeomorphic to a domain of the complex plane or of the upper half plane (i.e., the boundary components are macroscopic: they are not reduced to a point).
+Let $M$ be a connected Riemann surface of genus $g$ \footnote{The genus of a connected, orientable real two-dimensional manifold -- which includes Riemann surfaces -- $M$ is the maximum number of simple closed curves that can be drawn on $M$ so that cutting along those curves does not disconnect $M$.} and with $b$ boundary components; we assume that $M$ is bounded and that locally around every point of $M$, there is a local chart homeomorphic to a domain of the complex plane or of the upper half plane (i.e., the boundary components are macroscopic: they are not reduced to a point).
 Let $\chi = 2- 2g -b $ denote the Euler characteristic of $M$.
 We suppose that $M$ is neither the sphere nor a simply connected domain (so $\chi \le 0$) and let $ \mathsf{k} = |\chi|$.
-Fix $\mathsf{k}$ distinct points $x_1, \ldots, x_{\mathsf k}\in M$ at positive distance from the boundary, called the \textbf{punctures} (if $\mathsf{k} =0$, i.e. if $M$ is a torus or an annulus, there are no punctures).
+Fix $\mathsf{k}$ distinct points $x_1, \ldots, x_{\mathsf k}\in M$ called the \textbf{punctures} (if $\mathsf{k} =0$, i.e. if $M$ is a torus or an annulus, there are no punctures).
+This choice will be made once and for all throughout the paper.

-Fix a sequence of (possibly weighted and directed) graphs $(\Gamma^\d)_{\delta >0}$ embedded in $M$, which conformally approximate $M$ in a suitable sense described more precisely in Section \ref{sec:setup}; for each boundary component add a boundary vertex, and connect it to all the vertices that are adjacent to it in the planar sense (these are the vertices which are adjacent to a face containing the boundary, see Figure \ref{fig:Gamma}).
-For every puncture $x_i \in M$ ($1\le i \le \mathsf{k}$), fix a pair of distinct vertices $(u_{i}, v_i)= (u_i^\d, v_i^\d)$ closest to $x_i$ (i.e., they are adjacent to the face containing $x_i$ -- we assume that no puncture lies on an edge without loss of generality).
-We recall the notion of wired cycle-rooted spanning forest (introduced in \cite{KK12}) and of Temperleyan forests, as introduced in \cite{BLR_Riemann1}.
+Fix a sequence of (possibly weighted and directed, simple) graphs $(\Gamma^\d)_{\delta >0}$ embedded in $M$, which conformally approximate $M$ in a suitable sense described more precisely in Section \ref{sec:setup}; for each boundary component add a boundary vertex, and connect it to all the vertices that are adjacent to it in the planar sense (these are the vertices which are adjacent to a face containing the boundary, see Figure \ref{fig:Gamma}).

+For every puncture $x_i \in M$ ($1\le i \le \mathsf{k}$), fix a pair of distinct vertices $(u_{i}, v_i)= (u_i^\d, v_i^\d)$ closest to $x_i$ (i.e., they are adjacent to the face containing $x_i$ -- we assume that no puncture lies on an edge without loss of generality)\footnote{For context, we point out that the puncture corresponds to removing a white vertex in the Temperleyan version of $\Gamma$ which is formed by superimposing $\Gamma$ and its dual $\Gamma^\dagger$.
+Without referring to $\Gamma^\dagger$, one may think of the puncture being on an edge of $\Gamma$ which is then removed, which is equivalent to the above condition on the location of the puncture.
+See \Cref{rmk:puncture} for further details and references.}.
+We recall the notion of wired cycle-rooted spanning forest (introduced in \cite{K_laplacian}, see also \cite{F_laplacian}) and of Temperleyan forests, as introduced in \cite{BLR_Riemann1}.

 \begin{defn} A \textbf{wired, oriented cycle-rooted spanning forest} (or wired CRSF for short) $\mathbf{t}$ on $\Gamma$ is an oriented subgraph of $\Gamma = \Gamma^\d$ such that: \begin{itemize} \item out of every vertex (except boundary vertices) there is a unique outgoing edge.